Best time to see: all year

 Large brown secretive heron of dense reedbeds

-Uncommon breeding bird in E. Anglia now increasing as a result of conservation action; scarce winter visitor
+Uncommon breeding bird in E. Anglia now increasing as a result of conservation action

 Recognition

-Heavily camouflaged with brown and buff streaks; large dagger-like bill; greenish-yellow legs
+Heavily camouflaged with brown and buff streaks; large dagger-like bill; greenish-yellow legs; 75 cm

 Wades in reedbeds, eating fish and amphibians; flies with head tucked in and legs trailing

-Makes a loud characteristic booming sound like a distant foghorn
+In the breeding season, makes a characteristic booming sound like a distant foghorn that carries long distances

 Lifecycle